Trustpilot

 - Choose a Single-Page Website if:

-- You have a clear, singular message or call to action.
+• You should have one clear message or call to action.

-- You’re running a campaign or promoting a specific product.
+• You are working on a campaign or advertising a specific product.

 - Choose a Multi-Page Website if:

-- You have a broad range of products, services, or information to present.
+• You have many different products, services, or information to share.

-- SEO is a critical part of your digital marketing strategy.
+• SEO is an important part of your digital marketing plan.

-- You need a scalable website that can grow with your business.
+• You need a website that can grow as your business grows.

 Conclusion